2018 Vietnam protests: Background

 Major causes of popular agitation in 2018 included issues of land grabs, excessive taxes, and unfair tolls and pollution.
 However, the year’s largest protests was triggered by the Special Zone Act and the Cybersecurity Law.
 Across two weekends from 9 to 17 June 2018, members of the public gathered to protest against the passing of both laws.
 Protests began in Ho Chi Minh City and Hanoi but soon spread to towns in six provinces including Danang, Nha Trang, Binh Thuan, and Tai Ninh.
 Mainstream and mass media, which are all state institutions by law, provided minimal information or coverage of the 2018 protests, intentionally using vague terms such as “gathering” or “traffic congestion” to downplay any significant social instability.

 While the demonstrations were generally peaceful in most cities, there were incidents of violence and destruction in the Binh Thuan province, where protesters stormed government buildings, set vehicles on fire, and grappled with police forces.
 According to a source from Reuters, the reaction was particularly bitter in Binh Thuan as anger had already been festering for years in the province – its residents blame China for assaulting local fishermen, polluting the area with a Chinese-built power plant, and deforesting the land to mine minerals primarily exported to China.
 Binh Thuan residents were not only venting fury towards China but also towards the local government, whom they perceived as corrupt and enslaved by destructive Chinese commercial interests.

 As a facet of the protests targeted Chinese workers and Chinese-owned factories in particular, China’s diplomatic missions in Vietnam held meetings with Chinese business groups, local government and local media.
-The website of the Chinese Embassy in Vietnam posted that charge d’affaires Yin Haihong “demanded” that Vietnamese authorities protect Chinese businesses and citizens.
+The website of the Chinese Embassy in Vietnam posted that chargé d'affaires Yin Haihong “demanded” that Vietnamese authorities protect Chinese businesses and citizens.
 Yin said the embassy had been informed by the Vietnamese authorities that people with “ulterior motives” had “deliberately misrepresented the situation and linked it to China.”